 Would you like to be the next dorm-room entrepreneur like Mark Zuckerburg (Facebook) or Reshma Saujani (Girls Who Code)?
-Join Startups from the Group Up FIG to gain practical experience and insight into the world of technical startups and becoming an entrepreneur.
+Join Startups from the Ground Up to gain practical experience and insight into the world of technical startups and becoming an entrepreneur.

 Students explore the intersection of topics by taking the following course package:

 CS 110 Fluency with Information Technology - CoreEd or major satisfying course, 4-credits

 The goal of CS 110 is for you to understand enough about computational thinking that you could come up with a new idea of how to use computation to solve your own problem, or understand someone else's new idea on how to use computation, and see its value.
 From logical thought to programming, database concepts to website architecture, information privacy and security to networking and multimedia, CS 110 is designed to help you understand how computational thinking can be used to transform information into knowledge in your field of study.